UT-Covid/USmortality/README.md

 implications of these changes for our model.
 In the meantime, we are using data from Johns Hopkins University, which includes both probable and confirmed deaths, to inform our projections

+## Change credible intervals from 90% to 95%

+As of 2020-05-18, we will be reporting 95% credible intervals rather than 90% credible intervals

 ## Interactive display with daily updates